SELECT, TABLE, WITH — retrieve rows from a table or view

 for the duration of the primary query.

-Each subquery can be a SELECT
+Each subquery can be a SELECT, TABLE, VALUES,

-or
+INSERT, UPDATE or

-DELETE
+DELETE statement.

-When writing a data-modifying statement (INSERT
+When writing a data-modifying statement (INSERT,

-It is the output of RETURNING
+It is the output of RETURNING, not the underlying

 table that the statement modifies, that forms the temporary table that is

 read by the primary query.
-If RETURNING
+If RETURNING is omitted, the

 statement is still executed, but it produces no output so it cannot be